 By LINDA D. COLE and INGRID L. KOHLER

-Send requests to Reader Exchange, Home & Garden, the Times, P.O.
+Send requests by mail or e-mail to Reader Exchange, Home & Garden, the Times, P.O.
 Box 1121, St. Petersburg 33731 or e-mail firstname.lastname@example.org.
-Requests will be accepted only by mail or e-mail; no phoned requests, please.
-Except in unusual circumstances, readers must agree to publication of phone numbers.